Jet engine performance: Conversion of fuel into thrust and waste

-The black-line diagram represent a jet engine cycle with maximum pressure p2 and temperature T3.
-When component inefficiencies are incorporated for a real engine the blue-lined area is the result which shows that entropy is increased in each process, including the combustion pressure loss from p3 tp p3', by the loss-making characteristics of air flow, such as friction, through each.
+The black-line diagram represents a jet engine cycle with maximum pressure p2 and temperature T3.
+When component inefficiencies are incorporated for a real engine the blue-lined area is the result which shows that entropy is increased in each process, including the combustion pressure loss from p3 to p3', by the loss-making characteristics of air flow, such as friction, through each.
 Afterburning adds area to the cycle beyond line 3–4.
 The diagram also applies to a turbofan core cycle and an additional, smaller diagram is required for the bypass compression, bypass duct pressure loss and fan nozzle expansion.

 Jet engine configurations

 Each of the jet engines, ramjet, turbojet, afterburning turbojet, turbofan and afterburning turbofan has a different set of components which compress, heat and expand the air passing through.
 The compression part of the cycle may come from just a compressor with no moving parts (the ramjet inlet/diffuser) or an aircraft inlet and engine compressor.
 Afterburning takes place in an additional combustor.
 The expansion part takes place in a nozzle, usually preceded by turbines.
 For turbofans energy transfer using a turbine and fan takes place from the core to bypass air.

 Marquardt RJ43 ramjet cutaway museum exhibit.
 A ramjet is a propulsive duct in which high velocity air is converted into pressure in a diffuser, heat is added and the air leaves with a higher velocity.
 For this particular supersonic ramjet compression takes place starting at the tip of the inlet spike and ending at the red-coloured high-blockage grid, this length constitutes the diffuser.
 Combustion occurs from the beginning of the cylindrical section to the nozzle and expansion takes place in the convergent-divergent nozzle.

 Pratt & Whitney J57 turbojet (1/4 scale model).
 A turbojet uses its thermodynamic cycle gas as its propelling jet.
 The jet velocity exceeds the speed of a subsonic aircraft by too great an amount to be an economical method of subsonic aircraft propulsion.
 The purpose behind the jet engine is to convert fuel energy into kinetic energy of the cycle air but after the thrust-producing momentum has appeared the unwanted byproduct is the wake velocity which results in kinetic energy loss, known as residual velocity loss (RVL).
 The wake velocity behind a turbojet-powered aircraft at subsonic speed is about 600 mph.
 At maximum propeller-driven speeds, the wake velocity behind the propeller it replaced as a thrust producer is about 10 mph with an insignificant RVL.
 It is impossible to transform completely the kinetic energy acquired inside the engine into thrust work.
 The whole increase in kinetic energy obtained inside the engine is expended in thrust work and losses of kinetic energy outside the engine.
 There is thus kinetic energy inside the engine which will remain unused.
 In the case of the stationary engine before take-off the whole kinetic energy turns into losses since the thrust force does no work.